aces/Loris/docs/API/LorisRESTAPI.md

 PSCID is only required if the generation type in the Loris config is set to "prompt".

+Site is only required if the user using the API is affiliated with multiple sites.
-The candidate will be created at the site of the user using the API's site.
+Otherwise, the candidate will be automatically created at the one site the user using the API is affiliated with.

-A response code of 201 Created will be returned on success, 409 Conflict if the PSCID already exists, and a 400 Bad Request if any data provided is invalid (PSCID format, date format, gender something other than Male|Female, invalid project name, etc).
-A successful POST request will return the CandID for the newly created candidate.
+A response code of 201 Created will be returned on success, 409 Conflict if the PSCID already exists, and a 400 Bad Request if any data provided is invalid (PSCID format, date format, gender something other than Male|Female, invalid project name, Site other than the list of sitenames the user is affiliated with, etc).
+A successful POST request will return a CandidateObject for the newly created candidate.

 PUT / PATCH methods are not supported on /candidate in this version of the Loris API.